cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 * Created DateTimeElement2 that creates a UIDatePicker on the same view just like the PickerElement, instead of pushing a new view like the regular MonoTouch.Dialog DateTimeElement.

+* Refactored PickerElement and DateTimeElement2 to inherit from EntryElement to fix issue with labels lining up, and deleted ReadOnlyStringElement.cs

 ### 3/6/2012 ###

 * Removed support for using a UIView for the rows since the picker often loses the rows when there are multiple pickers.